If you closed on your primary residence in 2022, the deadline to file for Homestead Exemption is April 1, 2023.

 A homestead exemption is a legal provision that helps reduce the amount of property taxes you pay on your home and saves you money.
-Under Georgia law, you are entitled to a homestead exemption for the property that you own and occupy as your primary residence as of January 1.
-The exemption is not automatic, however, and you have to properly file for the exemption to save on your taxes.
+Under Georgia law, if you own and occupy the new property as your primary residence, you may be eligible for a homestead exemption (a reduction in your property taxes).
+This exemption is not automatic, so you will have to properly file for the exemption to save on your taxes.

 WHAT DO YOU NEED TO KNOW?